RP3115/Conway_game_of_life/README.md

-# GameOfLife:
+# Introduction to Game of Life:
+This project was made as a part of course Advanced Programming by Ronak ([go68sor@mytum.de](mailto:go68sor@mytum.de)) and Samuel ([go68yug@mytum.de](mailto:go68yug@mytum.de))

-Conway's Game Of Life is an easy realization of a cellular automaton, which models dynamic but discrete systems.
+[Conway's Game Of Life](https://de.wikipedia.org/wiki/Conways_Spiel_des_Lebens) is an easy realization of a cellular automaton, which models dynamic but discrete systems.
 In this project, we create a simulation that realizes such systems.
+Rules:

+A living cell
+* stays alive, if it hast exact 2 or 3 neighbors
+* dies due to loneliness if it has fewer neighbors
+* dies due to overpopulation if it has more neighbors

+A dead cell
+* will be reborn if it has exactly 3 neighbors
+* remains dead otherwise

 # Sprint 2: